 We are programmed to notice the negative aspects of our surroundings.
 By noticing it first, we can better avoid danger.
 By noticing hungry and thirst, we address those important needs up front.
 But those survival instincts can become distorted, and some learn to see the world in continual criticism.
-Ironically, the world then mirrors their critical mindset, seeming to affirm their negative mindset in what is really just mere reflection.
-When we focus primarily on the negative, we allow it to become our identity, victims in a harsh world.
+Ironically, the world then mirrors their critical mindset, seeming affirming their negative mindset in mere reflection.

 This negative perspective is not reality, other than subjective reality.
 Much is going quite well in that survival scenario.
 There's oxygen.
 Our hearts beat.
 But we don't notice, as the negative aspects draw attention.
-Similarly, even when we face very real problems, much of our world is going well-we just aren't looking at those aspects, as they aren't priority observations.
+Similarly, even when we face problems, much of our world is going well-we just aren't looking at those aspects, as they aren't priority observations.
 We can consciously shift perceptional habits, however, to begin to notice what's going well moment to moment.
 When we do this, the world mirrors that positive mindset, confirming our observation that all is well.
-Even when life is truly hard, there is much that is good mixed in to that pain, and shifting our focus to gratitude for that good shifts our experience of reality as well.